 Some dogs have the bad habit of chewing shoes, carpets, or furniture, so keeping them in a crate when you’re not at home can help you reduce damages.

-However, the kennel shouldn’t be a permanent place to keep your puppy.
+However, the crate shouldn’t be a permanent place to keep your puppy.
 Crate training works when you respect your dog’s need to eliminate outside, to play, and to exercise.
-Otherwise, the crate is cruelty.
+Otherwise, it can be cruel.

 Getting Ready to Crate Train

-Specialists will tell you that puppy crate training doesn’t happen overnight, and they’re right.
-Because of this, you should have an appropriate place to keep your puppy until she’s ready to remain alone in the kennel.
+Puppy crate training doesn’t happen overnight, that's why you should have an appropriate place to keep your puppy until she’s willing to remain alone in the crate.

-- The kennel (with the door always open);
+- The crate (with the door always open);

 - A water bowl;